It’s Time Congress Says No to Withholding Rule

 Why is the 3 percent withholding a bad idea and why is the AICPA opposing it?

 The law will also mean lower Medicare payments to doctors and other providers who already face cash flow problems.
 We are not aware of any special tax compliance problems among medical professionals to warrant withholding.

 Additionally, state and local governments will face significant expenses to reconfigure their accounting systems and are liable for any amounts not withheld.
 To give you a sense of the size of the impact this law will have on them, the Congressional Budget Office has been scrutinizing laws for 15 years to see what qualifies as an unfunded intergovernmental mandate, meaning it imposes over $70 million of costs without compensation on state, local and tribal governments.
 Only 13 made the cut.
 Guess which law is among the 13?

 Federal agencies will also be hit.
 The U.S. Department of Defense (DOD) testified before a congressional subcommittee that the withholding requirement would cost the agency and its contractors billions of dollars to implement.
 DOD also expressed concern that fewer companies, particularly small businesses, will compete for contracts, thus limiting government access to new technologies that would be developed by companies now shut out of the process.
 What is the cost of that, I wonder?

-Footnote: If you have questions about the 3 percent rule, the IRS is holding Q &A sessions on Aug.
-4 and 18 – for more info or to register, click here.
-You can also visit the Government Withholding Relief Coalition, of which the AICPA is a member.
+Footnote: If you have questions about the 3 percent rule, you can visit the Government Withholding Relief Coalition, of which the AICPA is a member.